census-instrumentation/opencensus-website/content/articles/iot.md

 ![](/images/protocol.png)

 The graph above looks very similar to the graph we get in the first system.
-However, we could use `Filter` or `Groupby` method provided by the StackDriver to select the data source based on the tag uploaded by the slave nodes.
+However, we could use `Filter` or `Groupby` method provided by the StackDriver to select the data source based on the tag uploaded by the follower nodes.

 ![](/images/protocolid.png)